torrejonv/teranode/docs/sop/StandardOperatingProcedures-docker-compose-milestone-3-alpha-testing.md

 **Initial Block Download (IBD)**: The process of downloading and validating the entire blockchain when setting up a new node.

 **Kafka**: A distributed streaming platform used in Teranode for handling real-time data feeds.

-**Kubernetes**: An open-source system for automating deployment, scaling, and management of containerized applications.

 **Microservices**: An architectural style that structures an application as a collection of loosely coupled services.